hellfire989/flask-template/README.md

 pip install -r requirements.txt
 ```

-**Lastly, open a terminal on it's own or one built into your browser, and run the final command:**
+**Lastly, open a terminal on it's own or one built into your IDE, ensure you're in the correct folder, and run the final command:**
 ```
 python app.py
 ```